Home > Cincinnati OVI Lawyer > Second Offense DUI Lawyer in Cincinnati, Ohio

 When the weight of your second OVI charge looms over you or a loved one, the Cincinnati DUI lawyers at Luftman, Heck & Associates offer guidance and stability.
 After all, you’re probably wondering: “How will a 2nd DUI affect my job?”
 “Will I face jail time?”
 “Is there a way out or a chance to reduce these penalties?”

-As second-offense DUI lawyers, Brad Groene and Juliea Crumes of LHA are well-versed in Ohio OVI law and are ready to protect your record from another DUI.
+As a second-offense DUI lawyer, Brad Groene of LHA is well-versed in Ohio OVI law and ready to protect your record from another DUI.

 Defending Against a 2nd OVI in Cincinnati, Ohio